MUST READ: Is a bank account necessary to receive a wire transfer?

 For wire transfers through Western Union, MoneyGram or a similar service, your sender typically receives a tracking or money transfer control number (MTCN).

 You can use this number to track the progress of your wire transfer to delivery.
 If you plan to pick up cash at a storefront, you’ll likely need this number to complete a form and receive your money.

-If your sender wires money through a service like World First, you’ll receive an email when the money is credited to your account.
-Open your account to confirm receipt of the money.
+If your sender wires money through an online service, you’ll receive an email when the money is credited to your account.
+Open your account to confirm you received your money.

 How long does it take to receive a wire transfer?